-Other information included in the Group's 2021 Annual Report
+Other information included in the Group's 2022 annual report

-The Board of Directors of the Bank ("the Directors") are responsible for the other information.
-Other information consists of the information included in the Group's 2021 annual report, other than the consolidated financial statements and our auditors' report thereon.
+The Board of Directors of the Bank ("the Directors") is responsible for the other information in the Group's annual report.
+Other information consists of the information included in the Group's 2022 annual report (the "annual report"), other than the consolidated financial statements and our auditors' report thereon.
 The annual report is expected to be made available to us after the date of this auditors' report.

-Our opinion on the consolidated financial statements does not cover the other information, and we do not and will not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information, and we will not express any form of assurance conclusion thereon.